boots-edu/textbook/source/original/week13_2.md

 __Encapsuloation__

 * This is nice\, but it is NOT very object oriented\.
-  * A tree node should encapsulate the things we can do to a tree so we won’t need external methods\.
+  * A tree node should encapsulate the things we can do to a tree so we won't need external methods\.
   * For our implementation of insert\, it is pretty straight forward\.
   * We just remove the tree parameter\, and instead call the member method on the appropriate subtree \(which is not null since we already checked that\.